 The ME provides opinion evidence that the ALJ considers when making a decision about your benefits.
 For example, if you have cancer, then the doctor might testify that you meet the cancer listing.
 In order to do this, the ME must review the medical record before your hearing.

 Usually, the medical expert answer questions in person at a hearing.
 However, they may also testify by video or by telephone.

 It is also possible for an ME to answer written questions after the hearing.
-These are interrogatories.
-They are sent after the hearing.
-Interrogatories require review and possibly filing objections.
+These questions are sent after the hearing.
+They require review and filing objections.
 If you do not know how to do this, then hire an attorney.
 Do not make the mistake of not preparing for the medical expert.

-Prior to your hearing, you can review the ME’s qualifications.
+Prior to your hearing, you can review the ME’s resume.
 If an ME is going to testify at your hearing, then they must submit a resume about their experience to the court.
 Your attorney can review the resume of the medical expert.
 If the medical expert does not have the proper experience, the attorney can object to the appearance of the medical expert.
 Remember, at the hearing, the burden to prove your medical condition prevent you from working is on you.